facebook

 In other words, Felix is naked.

 He has been happy to ignore any future judgment, but now a messenger of Christ is speaking with him about an upside-down kingdom that motivates Paul but frightens Felix.
-And the text indicates to me that it also frightens Drusilla, who never is documented to speak with Paul again.
-If Paul is right, she has to come to terms with the reality that her great grandfather, great uncle, father, and husband have all been in the way of the true Messiah, Jesus of Nazareth.
+The text indicates to me that it also frightens Drusilla, who is never documented as speaking with Paul again.
+If Paul is right, she has to come to terms with the reality that her great-grandfather, great-uncle, father, and husband have all been in the way of the true Messiah, Jesus of Nazareth.

 To be sure, the gospel is good news for all, including Felix and Drusilla, but it requires the abdication of three things: unrighteousness, pleasure, and power.
 It is only through the Holy Spirit within each believer that we can live a life bent towards righteousness and self-control as we wait for the final judgment.